RobinTruax/resolution/documentation.md

 <details>
 <summary><big><b>File System</b></big></summary>

 `rsltn` comes with a simple file management tool.
 Using various keybinds, one can quickly create, archive, or navigate through a project or file.
-Using symbolic links, `rsltn` also ensures any project created a computer automatically has access to `rsltn`'s beautiful provided style files, and a central bibliography without adding additional dependencies.
+Using symbolic links, `rsltn` also ensures any project created a computer automatically has access to `rsltn`'s beautiful provided style files, and a central bibliography.

 <img src="https://raw.githubusercontent.com/RobinTruax/resolutiongifs/main/gifs/filesys.gif" alt="A GIF of rsltn's file system functionality"/>